 The INP Executive Committee and Director act as the admissions committee.
 Following an initial screening of applications, the Executive Committee usually invite potential trainees for an interview at UCI.
 The Director makes final offers of admissions to applicants, based on the recommendations of the interviewing faculty and the Executive Committee.

 Recruitment Period for Fall ’24

-Our recruitment period for Fall 2022 will be in January 2022.
+Our recruitment period for Fall 2023 will be in January 2023, exact dates TBD.
 We look forward to meeting you then!
 The Recruitment process should be a bit different again this year, pending COVID-19.

 Applications are made through the Office of Graduate Studies using the Online Application.
 Once logged in to the online application, the applicant will see that the graduate programs are organized by school.
 For Interdepartmental Neuroscience, select “School of Biological Sciences” from the school drop-down menu.
 Then select “Interdepartmental Neuroscience Ph.D.” from among the programs listed under Biological Sciences.

 For the ‘Statement of Purpose’ and ‘Personal History Statement’, it is suggested that you consider the following in your answers:

 Statement of Purpose: